Soulcalibur III: Release

+Soulcalibur III: Arcade Edition

-Soulcalibur III: Arcade EditionSoulcalibur III: Arcade Edition is a re-tuned and glitch-fixed version of Soulcalibur III that was first released in the arcades on April 3, 2006.
+Soulcalibur III: Arcade Edition is a re-tuned and glitch-fixed version of Soulcalibur III that was first released in the arcades on April 3, 2006.
 Almost the entire cast from the home version returns as playable characters except Abyss, who is now a non-playable boss character alongside Night Terror.
 From the 17 bonus characters only three made it into the arcade: Hwang Seong-gyeong, Li Long and Amy Sorel, who have been reworked and expanded into more deep playing styles.
 The total roster of the arcade ascends to 27 selectable characters.

 The game has three different modes: Training Mode, where one can try the characters' moves for a set time; Standard Mode, which is a traditional arcade mode with nine battles in a row, without cut scenes or endings; and Legends Mode, a complex eight-round mode based upon the creation of and competition between customized characters with accumulated skills taken from the home version's Chronicles of the Sword mode, such as increased stamina or the ability to automatically escape grapples.

 The Standard mode brings back Inferno as a sub boss character (Stage 8).
 The only difference is Inferno will now only use a move set similar to Cervantes instead of randomly doing the moves of any character.

+Technical issues

+If the player moves, deletes or does anything to any piece of data on a memory card that was created before a Chronicles of the Sword save file, the save file will become corrupt and unreadable, and sometimes has the potential of also corrupting all of Soulcalibur IIIs save data.
+This could also leave a block of corrupted data on the memory card that can't be deleted.
+This will force players to start the game all over again.
+The only way to prevent this is to have a Soulcalibur III save file as the first saved on the player's memory card.